What we believe

 (Matt 10:28; Matt 25:31-46; John 6:40; Rom 8:1-3; 1 Cor.
 15; Phil 3:20-21; Heb 9:27; 2 Pet 2:4-9; Rev 20:11-15; Rev 21-22).

 In short, believer’s baptism represents conversion (or justification) and not Christian maturity (or sanctification).
 As soon as someone is saved he or she is a candidate to be baptized.
 Just as there is no moral bar to get over to accepting Jesus, there is no moral bar for being baptized.
 Therefore, it is proper to baptize any person who genuinely accepts Jesus as Lord and Savior regardless of their current sins or sinful lifestyle.
-This means any “sinner” that accepts Jesus is saved and can be baptized at Ridge Point or any church that follows the New Testament teaching on this.
+This means any “sinner” that accepts Jesus is saved and can be baptized at our Fearless Family of Churches or any church that follows the New Testament teaching on this.

 What is the biblical support for this position?